racenis/tram-sdk/README.md

 ## To-do list
 #### Version 0.0.4
+- Models with different sets of materials
+	- While doing this it would also be good to have models with more than 15 materials
+- Flat shaded color material
+- Textured material with alpha test but with flat color
+	- Instead of dropping the fragment it would make it a flat color
+- rewrite older templates
+- make sure that there are no duplications of typedefs
+- Multiple player inputs
+- Re-do serialization
+- Add a type.h
 - ~~Yeet debug menus from ui.h~~
 - Put TIME etc. in core.h to functions
 - Switch out all of the std::cout's to Log's